Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 You may run the “check” program as many times as you wish, to correct mistakes and get the best mark.
 Some task sections require you to finish the whole section before running the checking program at the end; you may not always be able to run the checking program successfully after every single task step.

-under your assignment10
+into the text file assignment10.txt under your assignment10

 directory on the CLS.
-Use the exact name assignment10.txt
+Use the exact name assignment10.txt in your

-directory.
-Case (upper/lower case letters) matters.
 Be absolutely accurate, as if your marks depended on it.
-Do not edit the file.
+Do not

 No word-processor documents.
 Do not send email.
 Use only “Attach File”.
 Do not enter any text into the Submission or Comments boxes on Blackboard; I do not read them.
 Use only the “Attach File” section followed by the Submit button.
 If you need to comment on any assignment submission, send me email.